luoxiu/LogDog/README.md

 Sinks process log records.

-A sink can be a formatter, or a filter, or a plain hook.
+A sink can be a formatter, or a filter, a hook, or a chain of other sinks.

-#### Format
+#### Formatter

+You can create a formatter sink with just a closure.

 ```swift
 let sink = LogSinks.firstly